Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.close()

-              Closes the connection to MPD.
-MPD will try to send the remaining output buffer before it actually closes the connection, but that cannot be guaranteed.
+              Closes the connection to .  will try to send the remaining output buffer before it actually closes the connection, but that cannot be guaranteed.
 This command will not generate a response.